jjdmvisionapp/backend/README.md

 2. Then, in this directory, run `pipenv install`
 3. And finally, do `pipenv run python jjdmvision.py`

+## Testing
+*optional*

+`pipenv run pytest` should do the trick, hopefully they all pass!
+Only testing user routes at the minute.

 ## Routes

 *Here is what a route could return generically upon an error*: